the-overdriven/mw-enhanced/README.md

 fFatigueJumpBase = 2 to 4
 ```

-These especially make sense to cost more fatigue when using hit-chance simplifying mods (such as Better Balanced Combat), which make the combat last shorter.
+These especially make sense to cost more fatigue when using hit-chance simplifying mods (such as Next Generation Combat), which make the combat last shorter.
 </details>

 ## Movement is weird: you move backwards as fast as forwards and diagonal movement increases your speed